Facebook Marketing For eCommerce & Dropshipping: Tips To Succeed

 - Stay away from images the same color as Facebook (blue and white).

-- If you use a person in an image, make sure they look towards the text in the ad.
+- If you use a person in an image, make sure they look toward the text in the ad.
 Viewers will follow the image’s line of sight and read the ad copy.

 - Use an image that is the right size for the ad type you’ve selected.